 - Threading the sewing machine.

 My suggestion is to scan through the information on the Quick Start Guide to see what’s there then continue reading the rest of this post to get your machine set up.
-You’ll learn how to prepare the bobbin and thread your machine later on in the Get Ready to Sew! series.
+You’ll learn how to prepare the bobbin and thread your machine later on in the Starting to Sew series.

 If your machine is previously-owned and didn’t come with an instruction manual, more than likely you’ll be able to find it online.
 To do this, search using the brand/manufacturer and model of the machine.
 Based on the search results, contact the manufacturer of the sewing machine directly or search online for a third party distributor of sewing machine manuals.